GrandpaBond/pxt-heading/README.md

 interpreted to give us the heading angle.

 ### Slanted Mounting
-However, in the fully general situation where the microbit might be mounted on a slant, the Spin-Circle appears fore-shortened into an Ellipse when looking down any particular axis onto the plane of the other two axes (YZ, ZX or XY).
+However, in the fully general situation where the microbit might be mounted on a slant (e.g. as a "dashboard"), the Spin-Circle will appear fore-shortened into an Ellipse when looking down any particular axis onto the plane of the other two axes (YZ, ZX or XY).

 This Ellipse will have an arbitrary centre, a degree of eccentricity, and maybe a tilt.
 Fore-shortening means that equally-spaced heading angles will appear bunched around the pointed ends of the Ellipse.